What dangers does modernization pose against homeliness

 Appreciate the little things they do.

 All these and more are just a tiny part of the tools available to deal with home laziness.
-Applying them can strengthen the sense of closeness and bonding within your home, which originates from laziness.
+Applying them can strengthen the sense of closeness and bonding within your home.

 3. Individualism.